mmikowski/mmikowski.github.io/_posts/2015-12-17-js-array-like.md

     //
     listPush.apply( $h_list, $h2_list );

-Do be aware that if you use these manipulations in-place on array-like objects, you *are* forging into uncharted territory.
-The jQuery object methods, for example, might get corrupted if it caches the list length or other properties.
-Test thoroughly, Padawan.
+Do be aware that manipulating data in-place on array-like objects can be dangerous.
+The jQuery object methods, for example, might get corrupted they rely on a cached the list length or other properties.
+Tread lightly and test thoroughly, Padawan.

 Stay tuned for a blog post on my favorite technique for keeping JavaScript object light and fast.